Liork1/Angular-2-ngrx-store-study/README.md

 Provides fast, reliable and extensible starter for the development of Angular projects.

-`angular-seed` provides the following features:
+`Angular-2-ngrx-store-study` provides the following features:

 - Allows you to painlessly update the seed tasks of your already existing project.
 - Supports multiple Angular applications with shared codebase in a single instance of the seed.